 Did you know you can make a cake in a slow cooker?
 Many cake recipes are successful in the slow cooker.

-For some ideas, have a look at my post all about baking and making cakes in the slow cooker here.
+For some ideas of what cakes to make, have a look at my post all about baking and making cakes in the slow cooker.

-I have lots of other slow cooker cake recipes too, see my slow cooker archives to find more!
+I have lots of other slow cooker cake recipes too, see my slow cooker desserts archives to get them all!

 What shape slow cooker do I need to bake a cake?